br0ast/ACDH-2020/doc/report/documentation.md

 | author(s) | "author": [ { "given": "L. M.", "family": "Hughes", "sequence": "first", "affiliation": [] }, { "given": "P. S.", "family": "Ell", "sequence": "additional", "affiliation": [] }, […] ] |
 | title | "title": [ "Assessing and measuring impact of a digital collection in the humanities: An analysis of the SPHERE (Stormont Parliamentary Hansards: Embedded in Research and Education) Project" ] |

-In order to be able to answer **RQ1**, we matched each article with its affiliated institution in the DH course registry and generated a new enriched dataset for the DH course registry which also provides the number of DH publications for each institution and the number of collaborations (in terms of co-authored articles) with other institutions of the registry.
+In order to be able to answer **RQ1** and **RQ2**, we matched each article with its affiliated institution in the DH course registry and generated a new enriched dataset for the DH course registry which also provides the number of DH publications for each institution and the number of collaborations (in terms of co-authored articles) with other institutions of the registry.

 For **RQ2**, we matched each technique of the registry with all related articles.
 In particular, an article is associated with a technique when the technique appears among the article keywords.